tacman/msgphp/docs/ddd/factory/entity-aware.md

 Besides initializing any domain object via `create()` it's also capable to initialize an entity identifier / reference object.

-## Implementations

-### `MsgPhp\Domain\Factory\EntityAwareFactory`

-Generic entity factory and decorates any object factory.
-Additionally it must be provided with an entity to identifier class mapping.

 ## API

 ### `create(string $class, array $context = []): object`